raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, legendary*

 This fine black cloth, soft as silk, is folded up to the dimensions of a handkerchief.
-It unfolds into a circular sheet 6 feet in diameter.
+It unfolds into a circular sheet 1.8m in diameter.

 You can use an action to unfold and place the *well of many worlds* on a solid surface, whereupon it creates a two-way portal to another world or plane of existence.
 Each time the item opens a portal, the GM decides where it leads.
 You can use an action to close an open portal by taking hold of the edges of the cloth and folding it up.
 Once *well of many worlds* has opened a portal, it can't do so again for 1d8 hours.